christroutner/gatsby-ipfs-personal-blog/markdown/research/bitcoin-cash/full-stack-bch.md

 ### Skipping the back end
 To help front end developers get started quickly, and to remove the burden of hosting your own back end infrastructure, there are a growing list of cloud service providers.
 This provides convenience at a price.

 *Note:* Trusting a service provider to handle the back end infrastructure for you is convenient, but if their servers go down, your app goes down with them.
 And unless you run your own fall-back infrastructure, you have no recourse but to simply wait until they get back up and running.
-This is known as **[platform risk](https://blog.simeonov.com/2013/03/05/platform-risk-anti-pattern/)**. *The only way to eliminate platform risk is to run your own infrastructure.*
+This is known as **[platform risk](https://blog.simeonov.com/2013/03/05/platform-risk-anti-pattern/)**. *The only way to eliminate platform risk is to [run your own infrastructure](https://fullstack.cash/cashstrap).*

 Here are a few of the cloud-based REST APIs for interacting with the BCH network:

 - [rest.bitcoin.com](https://rest.bitcoin.com) is probably the most popular REST API for interacting with the BCH blockchain. [bitbox-sdk](https://github.com/Bitcoin-com/bitbox-sdk) is a JavaScript library that provides easy endpoints for working with rest.bitcoin.com and provides additional important tools for working with Bitcoin Cash.
 Documentation for both can be found at [developer.bitcoin.com](https://developer.bitcoin.com/).<br /><br />

-- [account.bchjs.cash](https://account.bchjs.cash) is a pay-to-play prototype of rest.bitcoin.com that is accessed through [api.bchjs.cash](https://api.bchjs.cash). [bch-js](https://www.npmjs.com/package/@chris.troutner/bch-js) is a fork of the bitbox-sdk JavaScript library that is designed to work with it.<br /><br />
+- [FullStack.cash](https://fullstack.cash) is a pay-to-play fork of rest.bitcoin.com that is accessed through [api.bchjs.cash](https://api.fullstack.cash). [bch-js](https://www.npmjs.com/package/@chris.troutner/bch-js) is a fork of the bitbox-sdk JavaScript library that is designed to work with it.<br /><br />

-- [bloq.cloud](https://bloq.cloud/) and [Block Cypher](https://www.blockcypher.com/) are a pay-to-play REST APIs with similar access as the above options, but they have very different structures to their REST API.<br /><br />
+- [bloq.cloud](https://bloq.cloud/) and [Block Cypher](https://www.blockcypher.com/) are a pay-to-play REST APIs with similar access as the above options, but they have very different structures to their REST API.
+While it's easy to switch between Bitcoin.com tools and FullStack.cash tools (because they are forks of the same code base), there is much more work involved with switching to these other platforms.<br /><br />

 <u>There are very few free or paid REST API services for working with BCH.</u> The industry needs more, and you could profit by providing these resources.
-This article will outline the steps you can take to run your own cloud infrastructure, to earn BCH as illustrated in this video:
+This article outlines the steps you can take to run your own cloud infrastructure, to earn BCH as illustrated in this video:

 <center><iframe width="400" height="300" src="https://www.youtube.com/embed/oFa8Q2OCSaw" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></center>

 ## Running a Full Node
 The full node is the most fundamental piece of software.
 To run a full node, you'll need enough hard drive space to store the blockchain.
 This is currently under 200GB, but it's always growing.
 You'll also need at least 2 GB of RAM.
 Syncing a full node can take anywhere from 2 days to 2 weeks, depending on your hardware and internet connection.
-It's also possible to [purchase a hard-drive with a pre-synced full node](https://bchjs.cash).

 There are several full node implementations.
 Here are a few:
 - [ABC](https://www.bitcoinabc.org/) has the majority of market share.
-Its the implementation that started the BCH fork, and is the most widely used by exchanges and miners.<br /><br />
+It's the implementation that started the BCH fork, and is the most widely used by exchanges and miners.<br /><br />

 - [BU](https://www.bitcoinunlimited.info/download) is the second most popular Bitcoin Cash implementation.<br /><br />